 When Is PCAT Registration?
 When Are PCAT Test Dates 2022-2023?

-For the 2022-2023 testing cycle, the exam is offered in July, September, October, January, February, and March at Pearson VUE Test Centers.
-You can register for the PCAT anytime after April 14, 2022.
-If you are under the age of 18, you may need to complete several steps before you can register.
+For the remainder of the 2022-2023 testing cycle, the exam is offered in January, February, and March at Pearson VUE Test Centers.
+Registration for the 2023-2024 testing cycle is open and the exams will be held on July 6, 2023; October 16–27, 2023; and January 3–9, 2024.
+If you are under the age of 18, you may need to complete several additional steps before you can register.

 How Much Does Taking the PCAT Cost?